TommasoBelluzzo/MacroUO/README.md

 On the bottom of the window there are three buttons.
 The `Start` button activates the process that executes the specified macro on the target client, while the `Stop` button interrupts it.
 The `Collapse` button reduces the MacroUO window size, while the `Expand` button restores it.

-### Code
+### Source Code

-The source code is completely undocumented and has no descriptive comments; I know it's a bad practice, but I really don't have time to create a proper documentation.
+The methods and classes are completely undocumented and the code contains no descriptive comments; I know it's a bad practice, but I really don't have time to create a proper documentation for this project.
 Nevertheless, everything should be pretty straightforward since it's just a simple form with a few buttons.

 The following method (which can be found within the `ApplicationDialog` class):